yew1eb/hadoop-testing/README.md

 **Note** :

 - Most components respect `JAVA_HOME`, which is configured as JDK 8
-- Hadoop HDFS and YARN are configured to use JDK 17
+- Hadoop HDFS and YARN are configured to use JDK 17, but MapReduce keeps using JDK 8
 - Spark is configured to use JDK 17
 - Trino is configured to use JDK 25
 - Zeppelin is configured to use JDK 11